-When the disk drive receives a write command, the disk drive posts the command completion at completion of transferring data to the data buffer completion of writing to the disk media.
+When the disk drives (the MHS Series) receive a write command, the disk drives post the command completion at completion of transferring data to the data buffer completion of writing to the disk media.
 This feature reduces the access time at writing.